-The Kenko KFM-2200 is an update to the KFM-2100, which was the same as the Minolta Flash Meter VI.
-The design dates back to 2003.
+The Kenko KFM-2200 is an update to the KFM-2100, which is the same as the Minolta Flash Meter VI.
+The product design dates back to 2003.

 As the meters have been out for a long time, you can save a big chuck of money by buying a used meter.

 Kenko lists the battery life as ~30 hours of continuous operation.
-Sekonic does not have a specification for battery life on their meters.
+Sekonic does not have a specification for how long their meters will operate.

 The KFM-2200 is also quite light weight coming in at only 185g without a battery.
 That's ends up being about half the weight of the Sekonic L-858D, with batteries.

 - Ambient light readings from EV -2 to 22.9.

 - ISO range 3 to 409,600 in 1/3 step increments.